meet3012/Investigate-a-Data-Set/README.md

 #### Evaluation
-My project was reviewed by a Udacity reviewer against the **<a href="https://review.udacity.com/#!/projects/3176718735/rubric" target="_blank">Investigating a Dataset rubric</a>**.
-All criteria found in the rubric must be *meeting specifications* for me to pass.
+My project was reviewed by a Udacity reviewer.
 ----